Gibberlings3/Jasteys_SoD_Tweakpack/c#sodtweaks/readme.c#sodtweaks.french.txt

+COMPATIBILITY NOTE

+Install at least the component "Skip Korlasz Dungeon" after the following mods (see above for more details):
+-Another fine Hell
+-EndlessBG1
+-Transitions

+Install at least all components that add or change content in SoD before the following mods:
+-NPC mods that add content to SoD, including the SoD components from Imoen4Ever.
+The reason is that NPCs might want to react to the new content, but also that their interjections might be moved to less fitting dialogue instances due to the new content added by jastey's SoD Tweakpack.

 Installation

 NOTE: Si vous avez déjà installé le mod, supprimez-le avant d'extraire une nouvelle version.
 Pour cela: désinstallez tous les composants installés précédemment via le setup, et supprimez le dossier du mod ainsi que les exécutables.